 A facet of consequential validity, discussed above, is "the effect of testing on teaching and learning" (Hughes, 2003, p.
 1), otherwise known among language-testing specialists as washback.
 In large-scale assessment, washback generally refers to the effects the test have on instruction in terms of how students prepare for the test.
 "Cram" courses and "teaching to the test" are examples of such washback.
 Another form of washback that occurs more in classroom assessment is the information that "washes back" to students in the form of useful diagnoses of strengths and weaknesses.
-Washback also includes the effects of an assessment on teaching and learning prior to the assessment itself, that is, on preparation for the assessment.
+Washback also includes the effects of an assessment.